-trategies for rehabilitation include:
+Strategies for rehabilitation include:

-- 1) The appropriate training of people (including physiotherapy, occupational therapy and medical technicians) involved in rehabilitation services.
-Further the provision of services through Auxiliary Nurse & Midwife (ANMs), Anganwadi workers (AWW) and community workers (ASHA workers). - Development of a decentralized service delivery system through support of the Gram Panchayat and Gram Sabha, Community Centre and Community Based
+The appropriate training of people (including physiotherapy, occupational therapy and medical technicians) involved in rehabilitation services.
+Further the provision of services through Auxiliary Nurse & Midwife (ANMs), Anganwadi workers (AWW) and ASHA workers and CBR workers.

-Active Group's service system.

-- 3) Inter-sectoral collaboration in developing services at district and block level. - 4) Provision of appropriate and affordable assistive devices including improvisation and enhancement of any locally made assistive device. - 5) Partnerships between persons with disabilities, their families and professionals that address the real needs of persons with disabilities.
+- 2) Development of a decentralized service delivery system through support of the Gram Panchayat and Gram Sabha, Community Centre and Community Based Active Group's service system. - 3) Inter-sectoral collaboration in developing services at district and block level. - 4) Provision of appropriate and affordable assistive devices including improvisation and enhancement of any locally made assistive device. - 5) Partnerships between persons with disabilities, their families and professionals that address the real needs of persons with disabilities.